Q: Why is there a need for an effective compensation system?

-A: The University of Delaware utilized both general industry and higher education markets to determine competitive salaries.
-In some instances, only higher education data was used.
-In other instances, only general industry was used.
-In many cases hybrid data (both general industry and higher education) was utilized.
+A: The University of Delaware uses both general industry and higher education markets to determine competitive salaries.
+For some positions, only higher education data is used.
+In other instances, only general industry is used.
+In many cases hybrid data (both general industry and higher education) is utilized.
 The Office Institutional Research, in consultation with the Sr. Leadership, defines our peer and aspirant peer group for higher education.

 Q: Should employees and managers continue to update job descriptions?